A Path Forward for Families in Crisis

 The Lindens accepts children and adolescents ages 5 to 21 with autism, intellectual or developmental disabilities who exhibit frequent, intense self-injury, aggression, property destruction and other challenging behaviors.

 Requests for services are received from a variety of sources including families, school districts and public funding sources.
-You can contact our in-take department to be assigned to a personal Admission Specialist to discuss your loved one’s needs and begin the referral process.
-The Admission Specialist will assist in identifying resources available to assist with researching funding options.
+You can contact our in-take department to discuss your loved one’s needs and begin the referral process.
+An Admission Specialist will assist in identifying resources available and discuss funding options.
 You may be asked to provide pertinent medical, psychiatric and educational records to determine clinical appropriateness.
 Based upon a records review, an in-person screening and program tour may be scheduled.